jayflo/avrojs/README.md

 | `$keyRe` | `RegExp` | `Object` | `Object.keys(input).every(function(item) { return arg.test(item)) })` |
 | `$keyReStr` | `[String, String]` | `Object` | `Object.keys(input).every(function(item) { return new RegExp(arg1, arg2).test(item)) })` |

-### !Provide a mechanism to include pseudo-built-in validators.
+Built-in validators live in the "null" namespace, i.e. `''`.
+Other than AVRO specific validation checks, there is nothing special about built-in validators and their definitions *will be overridden* but custom validators of the same name in the null namespace.
+We suggest that you prefix all your validator names with `$$` to differentiate AvroJS definitions (which use a single `$`) from your own.

-# Custom validators
+# Validators<a name="validators"></a>

-Custom validators can be added into the schema as follows:
+Validators can be though of as "Function" types and are defined in the schema as follows:

 ```js
 [{